 Water samples are collected in April, June, July, August, October and February.
 The data includes: dissolved oxygen, nutrients (phosphorus and nitrogen), pH, conductivity, clarity, suspended solids, temperature, and others.
 The most recent information is available ???.

 The USGS also maintains automatic lake level recorders that are located at the Wind Lake Dam and the Big Muskego Dam.
 The recorders measure the level of the water in the lakes every 15 minutes, 24 hours a day, 365 days a year.
-The information is uploaded to the for almost instant retrieval.
+The information is uploaded to the USGS web site for almost instant retrieval.

 In many areas in SE Wisconsin, Canada goose populations have expanded so rapidly that they have become a severe nuisance.
 The non-migratory birds create nuisance conditions in parks and open spaces, and along lake shores.
 The geese leave behind droppings that create health hazards and water quality impairment.